-• Support, encourage and help facilitate the expanded involvement of the private sector, non-government organizations and community stakeholders in earthquake and "All Hazards" disaster preparedness, mitigation, response and recovery programs.
-Support efforts to provide the data and motivation needed to encourage non-government investment in community resilience.
+Support, encourage, and help facilitate the expanded involvement of the private sector, non-governmental organizations (NGOs), and community stakeholders in earthquake and "All Hazards" disaster preparedness, mitigation, response, and recovery programs.
+Support efforts to provide the data and motivation needed to encourage non-governmental investment in community resilience.

-In most disasters, the first response and initial relief comes from within the local community and is delivered by individuals, families, businesses, community and faith based organizations.
-The private and non-government sectors have proven they can, and do, play a fundamental role in building the resilience of a society against the potential impacts of a disaster.
-The non-government sector provides resources, expertise, and essential services supporting the economic base and critical infrastructure on which a community depends.
-Corporations can support successful, reasonably sized risk reduction projects in the communities where their workers, suppliers and/or customers live.
+In most disasters, the first response and initial relief comes from within the local community and is delivered by individuals, families, businesses, and community- and faith-based organizations.
+The private and non-governmental sectors have proven that they can and do play a fundamental role in building the resilience of society against the potential impacts of disasters.
+The non-governmental sector provides resources, expertise, and essential services supporting the economic base and critical infrastructure on which a community depends.
+Corporations can support successful, reasonably sized risk reduction projects in the communities where their workers, suppliers, or customers live.
 Natural hazard diplomacy also offers opportunities for socially responsible private companies to help their communities reduce risk from natural hazard events.
-The benefits and rational used to encourage private sector stakeholder investment in resiliency should be tied to individual and corporate values.
+The benefits and rationale used to encourage private-sector-stakeholder investment in resilience should be tied to individual and corporate values.

-Private sector businesses often utilize benchmark studies to support investment decisions.
-ACEHR encourages FEMA to consider funding and/or sponsoring a study on the benefits of private sector investment in pre-disaster mitigation based on the highly successful FEMA funded 2005 Multihazard Mitigation Council study on federal government investment in pre-disaster mitigation (4:1 benefit/cost ratio).
-ACER also encourages the ongoing development and promulgation of case studies covering community disaster preparedness structures that integrate a wide cross-section of community stakeholder organizations and neighborhood interests.
+Businesses often utilize benchmark studies to support investment decisions.
+ACEHR encourages FEMA to consider funding or sponsoring a study on the benefits of private sector investment in pre-disaster mitigation based on the highly successful FEMA funded 2005 Multihazard Mitigation Council study on Federal Government investment in pre-disaster mitigation (4:1 benefit/cost ratio).
+ACEHR also encourages the ongoing development and promulgation of case studies covering community disaster preparedness structures that integrate a wide cross section of community stakeholder organizations and neighborhood interests.
 The collaborative efforts of these organizations produce innovative local disaster preparedness, mitigation, response, and recovery programs.
 These programs are focused and formatted to address the specific needs of local residents, encourage the sharing of information, and promote cooperation in the creation of innovative, repeatable, and sustainable community resilience projects.

-• Support and encourage state and local efforts to assess the seismic preparedness of public education facilities while making schools and other essential community facilities a high priority for pre-disaster mitigation funding.
+Support and encourage State and local efforts to assess the seismic preparedness of public education facilities, and highlight schools and other essential community facilities as being among the highest priorities for mitigation.

-School children have a right to learn in buildings that are safe from earthquakes.
-Protecting our schools and children from the impact of natural hazards is one of the cornerstones of a socially responsible community resilience campaign.
-A comprehensive approach to resilience requires that education (both facilities and course content) fulfill an essential community role.
+Schoolchildren have a right to learn in buildings that are safe from earthquakes.
+Protecting our schools and children from the impact of natural hazards is one of the cornerstones of socially responsible and resilient communities.
+A comprehensive approach to resilience requires that education-both facilities and course content-fulfill an essential community role.
+FEMA, through its support and ties to the earthquake consortia, State earthquake preparedness coordinators, and State earthquake policy commissions, should emphasize the critical importance of schools and other essential community facilities.
+FEMA should encourage the development of non-technical reports aimed at school administrators, and adoption of State and local policies and programs on achieving student safety in dangerous schools.